Radtchinko/PROFITABLE-ITEMSET-MINING-USING-WEIGHTED-FP-GROWTH/README.md

 represent a set of profitable items.
 The Itemsets we get are frequent profitable itemsets as well as infrequent profitable itemsets.

+1.1 BASIC CONCEPTS
+Itemset mining helps us to find the frequent patterns or itemsets .
+The two most widely used algorithms are Apriori and FP Growth.
+These two algorithms are binary in nature.
+They concerned about whether the product is sold or not.
+The measures considered by these algorithms are support and confidence.
+But in reality they are not sufficient for decision making in the large organizations.
+So In this framework we consider two measures named Quantity and Profit.
+By using both the parameters we calculate Weight.
+Consider the following two transactions:
+T1: {20 Buns, 5 Chocolates}
+T2: {1 Bun, 1 Chocolate}
+In the support-confidence frame work the above two transactions are considered to be the same, since the quantity of an item is not taken into account.
+But in reality, it is quite clear that the transaction T1 gives more profit than the transaction T2.
+Thus to make efficient marketing we take in to account the quantity of each item in each transaction.
+In addition we also consider the intensity of each item, which is represented using profit per item p.
+Consider the following two transactions:
+T3: {10 Buns, 1 Chocolate}
+T4: {2 Buns, 3 Chocolates}
+In reality the quantity sold in transaction T3 is greater than transaction T4, but the amount of profit gained by selling a chocolate (Say Dairy milk) is 10 times that of a Bun.
+So, the profit is also given priority represented by p. “p” may represent the retail price / profit per unit of an item.